4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Gyeongbokgung Palace

-Unlike the Cantonese Chinese names that I easily memorized when we lived in Hong Kong, I had difficulties learning Korean ones after moving to Seoul.
+Unlike the Cantonese Chinese names I easily memorized when we lived in Hong Kong, I had difficulties learning Korean after moving to Seoul.

-One of the first Korean place names I encountered was Gyeongbokgung, which was a bit tricky for someone like me who didn’t know much about the language.
+One of the first Korean place names I encountered was Gyeongbokgung, which was a bit tricky for someone like me who knew little about the language.
 Yet, once I figured out that the names are made up of separate words, it became much easier to learn them.

 ‘Gyeong’ means Brilliance, Honor, Respect and in Sino-Korean could also mean ‘Capital City’.
 ‘Bok’ usually means Fortune, while ‘Gung’ means Palace.